 I need information about...

 An upper gastrointestinal (GI) series is an X-ray exam of the upper digestive tract.
 This includes the mouth, esophagus, stomach, and duodenum (first part of the small intestine).
 The exam is used to find problems such as strictures (narrowing), or ulcers (sores in the lining of the GI tract).
 Barium contrast or another kind of contrast material is used during the exam.
 This is a liquid that makes organs show more clearly on X-rays.
-During an upper GI series with small bowel follow-through, the doctor also checks the small intestine.
+During an upper GI series with small bowel follow-through, the healthcare provider also checks the small intestine.
 An upper GI series takes about 60 minutes.
 An upper GI series with small bowel follow-through takes about 3 hours.

 Follow all other instructions given by the healthcare provider.